Justrishimudaliyar/GravityAndDrop/README.md

 Drag and drop the planets near the sun. the length of the drawn vector will represent the force by which the planet will be launched.
-Watch it's trajectory and influence due to gravitational potential of the sun. also see the beahvioural changes in the graph
+Watch it's trajectory and influence due to gravitational potential of the sun. also see the beahvioural changes in the graph.